Information-theoretic interpretation of quantum formalism: Transcription of the probability space into a Hilbert space

 so that general commutative measurements can be performed.
-When the observable $Q_\gamma$ is the indicator of a decision function, this is a direct application of the Gleason theorem.

-We will show later (Theorem \ref{generalexpectation}) that beyond the static systems, the Born rule holds as well in general systems, i.e., for observables depicted by arbitrary Hermitian operators $\mathsf{Q}$, not necessarily diagonal.
-Let us name \enquote{proper chart} the static chart where the Hermitian operator is diagonal. \begin{definition}[Proper chart of an observable] The proper chart of an observable $\mathsf{Q}$ in a Hilbert space $\mathcal{H}$ is a chart where the Hermitian operator $\mathsf{Q}$ is diagonal. \end{definition}
+We will show later (Theorem \ref{generalexpectation}) that beyond the source system, the Born rule holds as well in general systems, i.e., for observables depicted by arbitrary Hermitian operators $\mathsf{Q}$, not necessarily diagonal.
+Let us name \enquote{proper window} the window where the Hermitian operator is diagonal. \begin{definition}[Proper window of an observable] The proper window of an observable $\mathsf{Q}$ in a Hilbert space $\mathcal{H}$ is a window where the Hermitian operator $\mathsf{Q}$ is diagonal. \end{definition}

-When the observable is an orthogonal projection operator onto a subspace $\mathcal{H}_\ell\subseteq\mathcal{H}$ of the Hilbert space, this definition applies to this subspace. \begin{definition}[Proper chart of a subspace] A proper chart of a subspace $\mathcal{H}_\ell\subseteq\mathcal{H}$ in a Hilbert space $\mathcal{H}$ is a basis in which the subspace is spanned by basis vectors. \end{definition}
+When the observable is an orthogonal projection operator onto a subspace $\mathcal{H}_\ell\subseteq\mathcal{H}$ of the Hilbert space, this definition applies to this subspace. \begin{definition}[Proper window of a subspace] A proper window of a subspace $\mathcal{H}_\ell\subseteq\mathcal{H}$ in a Hilbert space $\mathcal{H}$ is a window where the subspace is spanned by basis vectors. \end{definition}